dzdn/homeschool/README.md

 An app for homeschool planning.

-(Following Matt Layman (github.com/mblayman) building the SaaS on YouTube)m
+(Following Matt Layman (github.com/mblayman) building the SaaS on YouTube)